faktor73/NESbag2/README.md

 # About

-This software version is based on the amazing tool Mesen2 by Sour.
+NESbag 2 is a modified version of and based on the amazing tool Mesen2 by Sour.

 The main focus is on the emulation of a NES/Famicom game, which is why all setting options that are not directly related to the pure gaming experience have been removed.
 When the application is started, the pre-selected (supplied) NES/Famicom game is automatically started and executed.

 The main focus to run this application is Windows.
 It's possible to compile it also for Linux and macOS (with some limitations).

-## Development Builds

-will follow.

 #### <ins>Ready-to-use Builds</ins> ####